ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 solve the travelling salesman problem, in which we wish to find the shortest possible route through a given set of cities, which visits all cities exactly once and return to the city at which the tour was started.
-The TSP is a prime example of an NP-hard, or more specifically, NP-complete, problem that can be effectively tackled using techniques such as genetic algorithms and ant colony optimisation.
+The TSP is a prime example of an NP-hard problem, or more specifically, an NP-complete problem, that can be effectively tackled using stochastic search techniques such as genetic algorithms or ant colony optimisation.

 **By the end of this tutorial, you should be able to:**